Dr. Paul Brunton – About Sri Ramana Maharshi

 for the sake of their stomach. – 14

-Above Stanza attributed to Totakacharya.
+Above Stanza attributed to Sri Totakacharya.

 Verse 15

-Angam galitham palitham mundam,
+Angam galitam palitam mundam,

-Tadapi na munjathyaasa pindam. – 15
+Tadapi na munjatyaasa pindam. – 15

 अङ्गं गलितं पलितं मुण्डं